Lent follows Shrove Tuesday, Pancake Day, where people worldwide decide what to give up for 40 days.

 Why not give up chocolate?

-Give up drinking:
+Give up drinking

-When you think that a bottle of wine costs around a fiver these days (at a bargain price), and also that much for a glass of wine when you go out (if you are lucky), then you really are looking at a cost saving of over £100 a month (ahem).
+When you think that a bottle of wine costs around a fiver these days (at a bargain price), and also that much for a glass of wine when you go out (if you are lucky), then you really are looking at a cost-saving of over £100 a month (ahem).
 Ok, let’s look at this again.
 We could also be looking at a cost saving of £400 for the month unless you are lucky enough to have a work expense account to hide the damage.

-Give up eating out:
+Give up eating out

 It might sound boring, but take a packed lunch with you for the rest of the month.
-It’s amazing how much you can spend on lunches; anything from £5-10 a day when you work in the city.
+It’s amazing how much you can spend on lunches, anything from £5-10 a day when you work in the city.
 Over a month, that can equate to £135-270!
-Start looking at cheap, fun lunches to take to work with you instead of queuing up for yet another Pret sandwich.
-Buy in bulk at the supermarket at the weekend and you can even start eating more healthily too!
+Start looking at cheap, fun lunches to take to work with you instead of queuing up for another Pret sandwich.
+Buy in bulk at the supermarket at the weekend, and you can even start eating more healthily too!

-Ditch the eating out instead of cooking
+Ditch eating out

 Absolutely no takeaways